maxpyne1981/basic_algorithms/read/solution_hints.md

 - LRU cache: map<key, list_iterator>, list<vector<key, value>>, reorder the list as the key is polled, erase based on v[0] and v[1].
 - trapping rainwater: use two pointer, strat with lower height, if left < maxLeft, trap water total += maxLeft - left, or update maxLeft, move left,
+- robot return to zero: sum(up + down) == 0 && sum(left + right) == 0;
+- wave array : A. O(nlogn) sort and swap pairwise, B. O(n) loop over all even pos elem, compare with prev, compare with next, and swap,
+- # of uniq paths, robot move from TL to BR: use dp grid, cell-ij=sum(up + left), first row/ col all 1, because there is only one way to reach those cells,

 ### intervals
 - Merging internals : sort by start, go over the intervals, keep merging,